 For the purposes of determining an employee's eligibility for overtime compensation, all straight time hours on payroll shall be considered "hours worked".
+A Judicial Branch holiday shall be counted as time worked for purposes of overtime.

-If, in the judgment of a Manager or duly-authorized designee, work beyond an employee's normal work day or work week is required, the Court Executive Officer or designee may order such overtime work.
-The Court Executive Officer or designee will give reasonable advance notice of such schedule changes, except in unusual or unforeseen circumstances.
+If, in the judgment of a manager or duly-authorized designee, work beyond an employee's normal work day or work week is required, the Court Executive Officer or designee may order such overtime work.
+The Court Executive Officer or designee will give reasonable advice notice of such schedule changes, except in unusual or unforeseen circumstances.
 Except as provided in this Section, employees shall be eligible for overtime compensation when:

 - 1. An employee works in excess of the number of hours in his/her normal work day except that any part-time employee shall not be eligible for overtime until such employee works at least 12 hours in a day; - 2.
 An employee works in excess of eighty (80) hours in a biweekly pay period; - 3.
-An employee whose normal work week is five (5) scheduled eight (8) hour days in a calendar week of seven (7) days works more than forty (40) hours and five (5) days in a calendar week; - 4.
+An employee whose normal work week is five (5) scheduled eight (8) hour day in a calendar week of seven (7) days works more than forty (40) hours and five (5) days in a calendar week; - 4.
 An employee who, because of shift changes, works two (2) or more shifts in any twenty-four (24) hour period and is off duty less than eight (8) hours between shifts.
 In such case, the employee shall be compensated for any additional shift(s) in the same manner as for other overtime notwithstanding (2) and (3) above; - 5.
-An employee is required to work during a lunch period for which the employee does not ordinarily receive compensation.
+An employee is required to work during a lunch period for which the employee does not ordinarily receive compensation